In today’s post: Learn how to make your new favorite, casual skirt. Download my free pattern or learn how to create your own!

 Then take your length measurement and add 3 inches.
 That’s measurement C.

 Print out my pattern and using it as a reference.
-Mark the measurements you came up with as shown on the image below, and then go ahead and draw new lines to connect them all, following the general shape of the printed pattern of facetime.
+Mark the measurements you came up with as shown on the image below, and then go ahead and draw new lines to connect them all, following the general shape of the printed pattern.
 (Note that the front waistline is 1 inch lower at the fold than the back waistline is.
 I’ve also made the back hem 1 inch longer than the front hem.)
 It’s ok if your pattern isn’t perfect; we are going to do some fitting once we start sewing this skirt together.

 Fitting the Favorite Skirt

 Start by cutting out your pattern pieces.
 You will have a skirt front and a skirt back (shown folded), four pocket pieces, and a waistband piece.

 You’ll start by placing the front skirt piece and the back skirt piece right sides together.
 Pin down the side seams.
 To get a good fit, we are first going to sew these side seams USING A BASTING STITCH.
 Make your stitch length long and your stitch tension low.
 This allows you to easily pull out this seam once we’ve checked the fit.

 Sew the side seams using the basting stitch and then try on the skirt.
 If you’d like the skirt tighter anywhere, mark a new seam line with pins, making sure to take in the same amount from both sides.
 Remember, we will be adding an elastic waistband so the skirt doesn’t need to be tight.

 Lat the skirt flat and trim any excess from the sides, remembering to leave a 1/2 inch for seam allowance.
 Pull on the lower thread of both side seams to pull them out so we can add pockets.